Prateek88786/Fake-Currency-Detection/README.md

 ```bash
 jupyter notebook
 ```
-Open `notebook.ipynb` and follow the training and testing steps.
+Open `Fake Currency Detection.ipynb` and follow the training and testing steps.

 ---